-In January 2022 Cambridge City Council were awarded £391,000 from the Dept. for Levelling Up, Housing and Communities to promote vaccine uptake amongst seldom heard communities, where there were low levels of vaccine take up.
-Funding is committed in the period from 1 Jan to 31 March 2023.
+In January 2022 we were awarded £391,000 from government to promote vaccine uptake amongst seldom heard communities, where there were low levels of vaccine take up.
+Funding is committed in the period from 1 January to 31 March 2023.

-Cambridge City Council knew that it could not deliver this project effectively in isolation, so the programme works in partnership with Cambridge Council for Voluntary Services and the Vaccine Access Partnership.
-Together, we have co-produced a community driven response which addresses misinformation, hesitancy and tackles barriers to vaccine access and wider health inequalities.
+We knew that we could not deliver this project effectively by ourselves, so we work with the Cambridge Council for Voluntary Services and the Vaccine Access Partnership.
+Together, we have produced a community driven response that addresses misinformation, hesitancy and tackles barriers to vaccine access and wider health inequalities.

 The Vaccine Access Partnership helped the project to mobilise quickly, enabling us to build on existing relationships and establish a community-based approach to delivery.